AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 # Ensure program reliability

 It is often difficult to ensure that our programs have only correct behaviors.
-Moreover, it is already complex to establish a good criteria that makes us confident enough to say that a program correctly works:
+Moreover, it is already complex to establish good criteria that make us confident enough to say that a program works correctly:

 - beginners simply "try" to use their programs and considers that these programs work if they do not crash (which is not a really good indicator in C language),
 - more advanced developers establish some test cases for which they know the expected result and compare the output they obtain,
-- most of companies establish complete test bases, that covers as much code as they can ; which are systematically executed on their code.
+- most companies establish complete test bases, that cover as much code as they can ; which are systematically executed on their code.
 Some of them apply test driven development,
 - in critical domains, such as aerospace, railway or armament, every code